tiffie1/prsn_webpage/README.md

 Additional updates beyond 1.0.0 will likely have optimizations on a varying amount of severity.

-### Current Task
+### Todo List

-Organize files and prepare for further expansion.
+1. Create `.json` package for project (for dependency logging and managing meta data).
+2. Develop file watching system (with a possible way to manage disk space usage).
+3. Expand database to contain information for all servers to be monitored.
+4. Add server browsing list.

 ### Completed

-- Template for format.
+- Baseline template for webpage format.
 - Graph creation.
+- Optimization for single-function creation of graphs.

 ## Authors and Acknowledgements